Best Survival Games 2025

 Your duties are split up between assigning crew to different stations, gathering resources to keep colonists alive, and researching tech to expand your base.

-With oxygen extremely scarce, the stakes are considerably high, and one lousy call can cause your crew to get wiped out entirely.
+With oxygen extremely scarce, the stakes are remarkably high, and one lousy decision can cause your crew to get wiped out entirely.

-Temperatures can also rapidly rise or fall, pollution will start to build up quickly, and the mental states of your colonists are constantly in flux.
+Temperatures can also swiftly rise or fall, pollution will start to build up quickly, and the mental states of your colonists are constantly in flux.

 You Will Love These Too